Button 1 (Top) — take a measurement, or wake the laser if it's timed out.

 Bluetooth & memory

 The DiscoX works with current versions of SexyTopo and TopoDroid via a long-range C++ implementation of the SAP6 BLE protocol.
-The device advertises continuously, so nearby phones and tablets will discover it automatically.
+The device advertises continuously, so nearby phones and tablets can discover it, unpair and repair it from the Bluetooth settings on your phone.

 Once connected, the device flashes blue, a BT label appears in the top-left of the screen, and live readings are pushed directly to your survey app.